 Driving through the Slovenian Painted Wooden Crafts, one often sees painted beehives.
 Slovenian art in the form of these outdoor galleries is distinctive.
 Beginning in the mid-18th century, the beehives' wooden panels were painted as part of a long-standing custom.
-In the trade, the wooden boxes used to contain bee colonies are referred to as apiaries, or kranjichi in Slovenian.
+In the trade, the wooden boxes used to contain bee colonies are referred to as apiaries, or traditional slovenian wooden crafts.

 Vida and Joze Koelj, beekeepers, kindly gathered and cared for these painted panels, which I got the opportunity to see up close in an enormous exhibition.
 In their house in the town of Smarje Sap, which is close to Ljubljana, the capital of Slovenia, the Koeljs established a museum devoted to the painted panels.
 For more than 200 years, Vida's family has been involved in beekeeping.